CarlRWeinberg/CarlRWeinberg.github.io/index.md

 - crweinbe@indiana.edu
 - @euclid585 on Twitter

-Thanks to Professor Kalani Craig, co-director of the IU [Institute for Digital Arts & Humanities](https://idah.indiana.edu/index.html), for her help in getting this website off the ground.
+Thanks to Professor Kalani Craig, co-director of the [IU Institute for Digital Arts & Humanities](https://idah.indiana.edu/index.html), for her valuable help in getting this website off the ground.